 The process of registering a marriage is:

-A. The parties to the marriage have to visit the registrar office and submit the filled-out marriage registration application along with the required documents attached to it and the prescribed fees.
+A. The parties to the marriage must visit the registrar's office and submit the filled-out marriage registration application along with the required documents attached to it and the prescribed fees.

 B. All the documents must be submitted in sets of two: original documents and attested copies.

-C. The office of the registrar must be in the location where either of the spouse have resided for over 6 months.
+C. The office of the registrar must be in the location where either of the spouses has resided for over 6 months.

 D. After the verification of all the documents, a date for the issuance of the certificate is provided to the spouses.